About Us

 Each year we participate in Holiday Craft fairs, with proceeds going to Nova House.
 Our members also create numerous hats, scarves, mitts, and blankets which are donated to a variety of charities around the Lower Mainland.

-We collect yarn and other fibre craft materials to distribute to charities and organizations in need of materials.
-The gathering of donations is done year round, so please contact us (link contact page) if you have any yarn or notions you would like to donate.
+We collect clean, scent free and unused yarn as well as other fibre craft materials to distribute to charities and organizations in need of materials.
+The gathering of donations is done year-round, so please contact us if you have any such yarn or notions that you would like to donate.
 We are happy to help find a knitter or crocheter who will love your donations!
+Unfortunately, we do not accept knitted items.

 Ongoing Education for our Members